jcatterson/sObjectLookup/README.md

 define itemSelected( theSelectedItem ) and showLookup( the_lookup ) functions on SObjectLookup.

 ###Functions for user to implement
- ShowLookup - is a notification that the magnifying glass has been clicked on.
+ showLookup - is a notification that the magnifying glass has been clicked on.

  itemSelected - after searching and selecting an item, this function is called; theSelectedItem->{"id":"The Id of the sObject clicked on", "clicked_on":"the actual column clicked on", "sobjectLookup": "the original SObjectLookup clicked on"}